MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

 There are 3 parts to this API.

-1. DownloadStarting Event - used to intercept a download.
+1. DownloadStarting [Event] - used to intercept a download.
-    - DownloadItem:
+    - Download (link to the download object below)
     - Cancel
     - Result file path (set)
-2. WebView Setting: Default Download Dialogue - used to disable the default download UI (bottom dock)
-3. DownloadItem: This will give you all the metadata that you might need to block a download, and build UI.
+2. Download [Object]: This will give you all the metadata that you might need to block a download, and build UI.
-    - Url
+    - Uri
     - Mime type
     - Content disposition
-    - Total bytes
+    - Download size in bytes
     - Result file path (get)
-    - Danger
-    - Received bytes
+    - Progress size in bytes
     - Estimated time
-    - State (in progress, completed, etc.)
+    - State (in progress, completed, interrupted)
-    - Error
-    - Id
     - Pause/resume/cancel
     - Deferral`
+    - Events:
+        - DownloadStateChanged
+            - InterruptReason
+        - DownloadProgressSizeInBytesChanged
+        - DownloadEstimatedEndTimeChanged
+3. WebView Setting: Default Download Dialogue - used to disable the default download UI (bottom dock)

-We beleive with these 3 parts of a redesigned Download API, should enable your app have an elegant download experience.
+We beleive these 3 parts of a redesigned Download API, should enable your app have a customizable & complete download experience.

 # Examples
 <!-- TEMPLATE